ckeditor/ckeditor5/packages/ckeditor5-build-classic/tests/manual/ckeditor.md

-# CKEditor 5 EcmaScript 6 Build
+# CKEditor 5 classic build – standard version

+Just play with it.